mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 addOne(258) // 259
 {% endhighlight %}

 Much better!
-Essentially, the transformation that our `partial` method is performing here returns a new function that has every instance of the first argument in the function body replaced with the argument we provide to `partial`.
-In this instance, what `partial` creates is basically:
+In this instance, what `partial` creates is essentially:

 {% highlight javascript %}
 function addOne(b){